MoSaleh428/Cyber-Talents-Competetions/sank3.md

 req = requests.post("http://thwebsite/path/", headers={"content-type":"application/x-www-form-urlenc", "Auth":"084e0343a0486ff05530df6c705c8bb4"}, data={"flag":"true"})
 ```

-Ok this code seems to need a little modification to fit our needs
+Ok.. this code seems to need a little modification to fit our needs

-First I changed the url to the chellange url
+First I changed the url to the chellange url `http://ec2-18-184-241-234.eu-central-1.compute.amazonaws.com/snak3/`

 And second the content type missing some letters, it should be `application/x-www-form-urlencoded` .. the last 4 letters were missing (oded)